 Plastic or Ceramic?
 We road tested two reusable travel mugs for coffee and tea on the go.
+Both had pros and cons, and of course, there are other reusable coffee cup options, such as insulated stainless steel or double walled glass.

 Are silicone food storage bags a good plastic free alternative to zip lock style plastic bags?
 Read the pros and cons of switching to silicone.